rubanenkos/AEF/readme.md

 **#1.
 Settings**

 ***WARNING:***
-Before run tests, place the source file (should have the following name  - "work.log") into the data source directory AEF/data/test_source
+Before running tests, place the source file (should have the following name  - "work.log") into the data source directory AEF/data/test_source

 **#2.
 Installing required packages**